ananfito/100-days-of-code/day94.md

 **Today's Progress:** I watched a few tutorials on how to use HTML, CSS, and JavaScript to create light/dark theme button.

-**Thoughts:** Todays mostly a research driven study session.
+**Thoughts:** Today was mostly a research-driven study session with little coding.
 Now that I have the layout of my calculator complete I need to start working on the theme styling and the functionality of the theme button.
 I would have liked to have started this but I ended up getting a migraine attack later in the day so I had to cut my study session start.

 *References:*